Husk

 • it can be used as a cli-tool for administrating the background process.

-The CLI syntax follows the scheme NOUN (more NOUNs), VERB and then parameters.
+The CLI syntax follows the scheme NOUN (more NOUNs), VERB and then parameters (if sensible).
 Like

 $ husk introducer add --cert-file FILE --domains DOMAIN